Yngwie Malmsteen: Personal life

 Yngwie's father was a military officer and his mother worked for the Swedish Trade Council.
 They separated only two months after Yngwie was born.
 Yngwie's mother died in 1987, aged 48.
 In 1990, Yngwie's grandmother Maud died, and a few months later his brother Björn died in a train accident on Roslagsbanan.

 A Ferrari enthusiast, Malmsteen owned a black 1983 308 GTS for 24 years before selling it on eBay, and a red 1962 250 GTO.

-In a 2005 issue of Guitar Player magazine, Malmsteen discussed his often-ridiculed behaviour, saying that, "I've probably made more mistakes than anybody.
+In a 2005 issue of Guitar Player magazine, Malmsteen discussed his often-ridiculed behavior, saying that, "I've probably made more mistakes than anybody.
 But I don't dwell on them.
 I don't expect people to understand me, because I'm pretty complex, and I think outside the box with everything I do.
 I've always taken the untraveled path.
 Obviously, people have their opinions, but I can't get too wrapped up in that, because I know what I can do, and I know what kind of person I am.
 And I have no control over what anybody says about me.
 Back in Sweden, I'm 'Mr Personality' in the tabloids, but obviously I can't take that seriously.
 I know in my heart that if I do the absolute best I can do, maybe ten years from now people may turn around and say, 'he wasn't that bad'."

 In August 2009, Time magazine included Malmsteen on its list of the 10 best electric guitar players of all time.
-Malmsteen's listing, however, appeared to be sardonic, as the article concluded that: "The Swede's superfast 'neoclassical' style – he credits Bach and Paganini as influences – is a blur of scales and technical precision.
-It almost makes you forget that the great bulk of his music is so fast that it's unlistenable."